 Gastric antral vascular ectasia (watermelon stomach or GAVE) consists of large dilated veins running linearly along the stomach, creating a striped appearance suggestive of a watermelon.
 The condition occurs mainly in older women and is of unknown etiology.

-Hereditary hemorrhagic telangiectasia (Rendu-Osler-Weber syndrome—see Hereditary Hemorrhagic Telangiectasia) is an autosomal dominant disorder that causes multiple vascular lesions in various parts of the body, including the entire GI tract.
+Hereditary hemorrhagic telangiectasia (Rendu-Osler-Weber syndrome—see also Hereditary Hemorrhagic Telangiectasia) is an autosomal dominant disorder that causes multiple vascular lesions in various parts of the body, including the entire GI tract.
 GI bleeding rarely occurs before age 40.

 Dieulafoy lesion is an abnormally large artery that penetrates the gut wall, occasionally eroding through the mucosa and causing massive bleeding.
 It occurs mainly in the proximal stomach.